Redesigning marketing mix modeling as an agentic decision system

 The hard part is orchestration, not prompting

-This challenge is different in kind from the first two.
+This challenge is different.
 Stacking a large language model on top of open-source modeling tools produces a demo.
-A production system must coordinate data preparation, feature engineering, model selection, diagnostics and scenario planning as one connected workflow with audit trails at every step and human checkpoints at the right ones.
+A production system must orchestrate data, diagnostics, features, models and decisions, with auditability throughout.
 That architecture doesn’t emerge from a better prompt; it requires deliberate engineering.
+The design principles below describe what that looks like in practice.

 Design principles for implementing agentic marketing mix models